-The Brookhaven Science Associates, LLC 401(k) Plan (the "401(k) Plan" or the "Plan") provides participants with the opportunity to invest for retirement through convenient payroll deductions while reducing your current income taxes.
-Enrollment in the 401(k) Plan is optional and you direct the investment of your account.
-You can receive the accumulated balance in your account in an annuity or another optional form available under the 401(k) Plan when you retire, terminate employment or attain age 591⁄2.
-You can also take loans or hardship distributions if you need to access your savings before you retire and you meet the 401(k) Plan's requirements.
-Because the 401(k) Plan is a "qualified" plan under the Internal Revenue Code, you don't pay income taxes on your benefit until it is actually paid to you.
-Please note that the Employer reserves the right to amend or terminate this 401(k) Plan at any time and for any reason.
+The Brookhaven Science Associates, LLC Retirement Plan (the "Retirement Plan" or the "Plan") provides participants with income at retirement.
+Your Retirement Plan account is credited with contributions your Employer makes on your behalf based on your pay.
+You direct the investment of your account.
+When you retire, you can receive the accumulated balance in your account in an annuity or in another optional form available under the Retirement Plan.
+Because the Retirement Plan is a "qualified" plan under the Internal Revenue Code, you don't pay income taxes on your benefit until it is actually paid to you.
+Please note that the Employer reserves the right to amend or terminate this Retirement Plan at any time and for any reason.

-WHO IS ELIGIBLE FOR THE 401(k) PLAN?
+WHO IS ELIGIBLE FOR THE RETIREMENT PLAN?